-The first step is to measure two ounces each of bourbon, cream and whole milk and one ounce of simple syrup.
+The first step in this recipe is to measure two ounces each of bourbon, cream and whole milk and one ounce of simple syrup.
 We use a Japanese jigger in this and other cocktail recipes to ensure accurate measurements and clean pours.

 Pour each liquid directly into a shaker.
 We always use a Boston shaker since it’s easy to use and quick to clean.
 Our pretty shakers alway leak and are occasionally difficult to open.

 Next, measure a quarter teaspoon of vanilla extract and pour it into the shaker with the other liquids.